Cyber Resilience

 CVE-2023-22492 is a medium-severity Insufficient Session Expiration (CWE-613) vulnerability in Zitadel Zitadel.
 Its CVSS base score is 5.9 (Medium).

-Operationally, ranked in the top 48.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 46th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References